Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 I said, ‘I’m in the position to say this, Mr. Mayer, because I suggested the idea for the end.
 It’s no good.
 The picture just nosedived….It would cost about a hundred and fifty thousand dollars [to fix it].”

 Mayer listened to Kate, and approved the funds necessary to create a new ending.
-And so director George Stevens, inspired by some old gag routines he’d worked out for Laurel and Hardy at the beginning of his career, teamed up with Joseph Mankiewicz, and together they developed the idea of closing Woman of the Year with Tess burning the toast, and boiling over the coffee as she tries to make up with Sam.
+And so director George Stevens, inspired by some old gag routines he’d worked out for Laurel and Hardy at the beginning of his career, teamed up with Joseph Mankiewicz.
+Together they developed the idea of closing Woman of the Year with Tess burning the toast and boiling over the coffee as she tries to make up with Sam.

 Woman of the Year: A Hit!
 (For Reals)

 When Woman of the Year officially premiered on February 19, 1942 with the new ending, the film was a smash, earning $2.7 million on its initial release, and yet another Oscar nomination for Kate.

 According to Joe Mankiewicz, the reason the new ending of Woman of the Year worked, and why audiences at the time loved it, was because it showed Tess Harding getting her “comeuppance.”
 As Mankiewicz put it:

 “The average housewife was going to look up at this beautiful, accomplished goddess up there on the screen…and well, hate her guts…Now [with the new ending] they could turn to their schmuck husbands and say, ‘She may know Batista, but she can’t even make a cup of coffee, you silly bastard.”

 Woman of the Year: The Ending, According to George Stevens

 But director George Stevens had a different take on why the original ending of Woman of the Year was unpopular, and why the kitchen ending worked.

 According to Stevens, it wasn’t that theatergoers found the initial ending “too feminist.”
 The real problem was that the first ending was boring.